Private Internet Access vs IPVanish 2026: Which VPN Actually Wins?

 | 3 Years + 3 Free Months | ~$2.03/mo |

-That 3-year deal is one of the best value propositions in the VPN market right now — full stop.
+That 3-year deal is genuinely one of the best prices in the VPN market right now.

 IPVanish Overview

-IPVanish launched in 2012 and has positioned itself as a speed-focused, streaming-friendly VPN.
-It's owned by Ziff Davis (the media company behind PCMag, Mashable, and a dozen other publications you've definitely read), which gives it a pretty different corporate DNA than PIA.
-The network is smaller — around 2,400 servers across 75 countries — but IPVanish argues quality over quantity, and look, there's some genuine merit to that argument.
+IPVanish launched in 2012 and has positioned itself as the speed-focused, streaming-friendly option.
+It's owned by Ziff Davis (the media company behind PCMag, Mashable, and others), which shapes how they approach product design.
+The network is smaller at around 2,400 servers across 75 countries — but IPVanish argues quality matters more than sheer quantity.
+And honestly, they've got a point.

 Key Features

-What sets IPVanish apart is its consistent speed performance, particularly on WireGuard.
-In independent 2025–2026 speed tests, IPVanish regularly holds 85–90% of base connection speed, which puts it in the top tier for real-world use.
-The app also includes a built-in SOCKS5 proxy (super useful for torrenting clients like qBittorrent), a scramble mode for obfuscation, and an interface that non-technical users can actually navigate without a tutorial.
+What makes IPVanish stand out is consistent speed performance, especially with WireGuard.
+In independent tests throughout 2025–2026, IPVanish regularly holds onto 85–90% of your base connection speed.
+The app includes a built-in SOCKS5 proxy (really useful for torrenting clients), a scramble mode for bypassing throttling, and an interface that doesn't require a computer science degree to use.

-The unlimited simultaneous connections policy — extended to all plans back in 2023 — is a genuinely big deal for households or small teams.
-No more logging someone off the VPN because you hit a device cap.
+The unlimited simultaneous connections on all plans — expanded back in 2023 — is a big deal for households or small offices.
+No more signing someone off because you hit a device limit.
+After using it for a week, the Fire TV app especially impressed me — it's been purpose-built for that experience in a way that feels intentional rather than tacked-on.

 Best For